0

 Understanding Constipation

-Constipation occurs when stool becomes dry, hard, and difficult to pass.
-It can be caused by various factors, including:
+Digestive discomfort is something many people experience, especially during times of hormonal change.
+Constipation — when stool becomes dry, hard, and difficult to pass — can be triggered by a wide range of everyday factors, including:

-1. Low Fiber Intake: Insufficient dietary fiber can lead to slower transit of stool through the colon.
+1. Low Fiber Intake: Insufficient dietary fiber can slow transit of stool through the colon.

 2. Dehydration: Inadequate water intake can result in hard, dry stool.